-This course uses the nursing process to focus on the care of children and their families during health and illness.
-Concepts learned in the previous semesters are applied to develop nursing interventions to care for this population.
+In this course, students use the nursing process to focus on the care of children and their families during health and illness.
+Concepts learned in the prerequisite courses are applied to develop nursing interventions to care for this population.
 Principles of nursing care for children of all age groups experiencing health deviations and their adaptation to the stressors of hospitalization are addressed.
 Promoting health and fostering normal growth and development are emphasized.